 Are dental bridges painful to get?

 Getting a dental bridge is not usually painful, as the procedure involves local anesthesia.
 You may experience mild discomfort during tooth preparation or after the bridge is placed.
 This discomfort is temporary and usually resolves within a few days.
-Your dentist will ensure you’re comfortable throughout the process.
+Dr. Stein will ensure you’re comfortable throughout the process.

 How long does it take to get a dental bridge?

-Getting a dental bridge usually takes two to three visits over a few weeks.
+It takes two to three visits to get a bridge over a few weeks.
 The first visit involves preparing the anchor teeth and taking impressions for the custom bridge.
 The permanent bridge is fitted and cemented into place at the second visit.
 Temporary bridges are sometimes used while waiting for the final restoration.

 Can I eat normally with a dental bridge?

 A dental bridge allows you to eat comfortably, but you should start with soft foods after the procedure.
 Once you adjust, you can eat most foods, though it’s best to avoid hard or sticky items that could damage the bridge.
 Proper chewing on both sides of your mouth helps distribute pressure evenly.
-Your dentist will provide guidelines for eating with your new bridge.
+Our dentist will provide guidelines for how to eat with your new bridge.

 Can a dental bridge replace more than one tooth?